Definition: A user represents a real person who operates on Beneath.

 Access management:

-Console: Go to https://beneath.dev/ORGANIZATION/PROJECT/stream:STREAM
+Console: Go to https://beneath.dev/ORGANIZATION/PROJECT/table:STREAM

-CLI: Run beneath stream --help
+CLI: Run beneath table --help for details.

 Relations:

-(only shows the primary stream instance)
+Console: Go to https://beneath.dev/ORGANIZATION/PROJECT/table:STREAM (only shows the primary table instance)

-CLI: Run beneath stream instance --help
+CLI: Run beneath table instance --help for details.

 Definition: A service represents a system with access to read or write data to Beneath.
 You can think of a service as a user for your code.
 They’re especially useful for creating secrets that you can use in your code to read and write to Beneath in a safe way.